 #5 Updated by Tommi about 3 years ago

 with oracle package i ment primary an icinga package or extra ido2db package linked with ocilib.

 Your last sentence i dont got.
 For my understanding if there is a need to ask for permissions it affects in the first step the sources, which are up to now shared to public in general, but we are talking about the binary distribution as rpm build on top of the already shared sources.

 More than this: If there is someones code part we use ungranted, in doubt, permissions not asked yet etc., it should be removed from public sources immediately for not harming anybodys rights. in this area is less more

-#9 Updated by dnsmichi almost 3 years ago
+#9 Updated by dnsmichi about 3 years ago

 ok. on the "upgrade (to) icinga" page, please remark the change of "bindir/idomod.o" to "libdir/idomod.so" and outline that this requires a config change - either in icinga.cfg:broker_module OR modules/idoutils.cfg:module definition.

 the old idomod.o will be removed if detected.